8 easy tricks for improving your English skills

 To gain a sense of accomplishment, it’s important to know where you’ve started.
 We’ve just introduced a new way to measure progress in English.
 Have a look at it to quickly discover what your areas of strength and weakness are.

 Finally, it’s important to remember that not every learning trick will work for you.
-So, if you find that chatting with native-English speakers helps you progress faster but you’re not always able to converse with them face-to-face, spend more of your time communicating online with your English-speaking friends and contacts.
+So, if you find that chatting with fluent English speakers helps you progress faster but you’re not always able to converse with them face-to-face, spend more of your time communicating online with your English-speaking friends and contacts.

 More blogs from Pearson